aiven/devportal/docs/tools/cli/service.rst

     - The name of the service
   * - ``--cloud``
     - The name of the cloud region where to deploy the service; check :ref:`avn-cloud-list` for more information
+  * - ``-c KEY=VALUE``
+    - Apply a configuration setting.
+See 'avn service types -v' for available values.
   * - ``--disk-space-gib``
     - Total amount of disk space for data storage (GiB)
   * - ``--plan``